engrosamaali91/my_dzne/README.md

     ```shell
     python -m venv myenv
     ```
-    Replace myenv with the name you want to give to your virtual environment.
+    Replace myenv with the name you want to give to your virtual environment.Also check which python version is installed on your system ```python --version``` and add its version as python2 or python3 accordingly.

     4. Activate the virtual environment by running the following command: